 (3) Cold Chain Monitoring

-Many companies and industries use cold chain monitoring to manage the flow of perishables in the production process.
+Many companies and industries use cold chain monitoring to manage the flow of perishables in production.
 By tracking these flows on a moment-by-moment basis, businesses can better manage the flow of food and protect it from spoiling.
 This is done through the use of predictive and descriptive analysis.

 Adding the Internet of Things (IoT) to cold chain transport systems can help companies track interior temperatures during transport and storage and alert company owners or supervisors if there is any variation in the temperature of the truck or warehouse.

-When it comes to transporting goods, temperature control is one of the most critical aspects.
-Temperature is extremely important for food, medicine, and other valuable cargo, but strict guidelines and regulations need to be followed.
+Regarding transporting goods, temperature control is one of the most critical aspects.
+Temperature is extremely important for food, medicine, and other valuable cargo, but strict guidelines and regulations must be followed.

 Notifications and actions can be lifesavers.
 Swift action and notifications can save a lot of heartache and money.

 IoT can save you a lot of money by providing timely information about when a machine should be maintained and repaired.
 When something breaks in an industrial machine, it can cost you a lot of time and money, so getting in on the IoT game will give you peace of mind.

 Sensors are a great way to monitor your facility, and they can provide valuable information about your company’s processes.
 However, while these devices may be more accurate than humans, they can malfunction and compromise a product’s quality.